Adaptation to Climate Change in Rural Areas in Southern Africa (ACCRA)

 The project carries out capacity building for technical staff and managers of different regional, national and local organisations, and it supports closer cooperation between regional and national institutions.
-At the regional level it disseminates information about topics related to climate change and agriculture, tailored to the different target groups.
+At the regional level, it disseminates information about topics related to climate change and agriculture, tailored to the different target groups.
 At both national and local levels, it is selecting agricultural value chains for which it will identify climate-smart investments.

-The project is working in two areas:
+The project is working in three areas:

 - Regional dissemination of knowledge for climate change adaptation in agriculture and climate-smart agriculture.
 SADC member states should gain access to improved knowledge management systems with which to promote the wider uptake of climate change adaptation in agriculture and climate-smart agriculture.
-Climate-smart agriculture increases the resilience of small-scale farmers, with production that is both better adapted to the changing climate and, as far as possible, more climate friendly in itself.
-As such it increases productivity and income levels sustainably, and improves food security.
+Climate-smart agriculture increases the resilience of small-scale farmers, with production that is both better adapted to the changing climate and, as far as possible, more climate-friendly in itself.
+As such it increases productivity and income levels sustainably and improves food security.
 Climate-smart agriculture makes more efficient use of available resources, by combining agricultural research with indigenous knowledge, and applying practices and technologies for climate change adaptation

 - Climate proofing of agricultural value chains.
 The project contributes to the improved capacity of SADC member states to disseminate and finance climate-smart practices in agricultural value chains by: